 So: having set out some of the complications of fulfilling Eco’s advice to read texts cooperatively it seems time to turn to considering how to read this text, Persuasion.
 Each of us has the freedom to select those elements we most feel shape our appreciation and assessment of a text, and as has been pointed out at some length, our individual choices will inevitably be different however much our schooling might try to develop ideas about what is and what is not the correct and acceptable way to read.

-The particular elements I propose to discuss further as helpful to reaching a (hopefully) valid interpretation are: the title, given that it was chosen by Austen’s brother Henry rather than by herself; how the opening chapters establish the plot and themes of the novel as well as the surface narrative; the role and implications of Mrs Smith; and how the awareness of illness both in the text and in Austen’s personal life impacts on the final structure of the novel.
+The particular elements I propose to discuss further as helpful to reaching a (hopefully) valid interpretation are: the title, given that it was chosen by Austen’s brother Henry rather than by herself; how the opening chapters establish the plot and themes of the novel as well as the surface narrative; the role and implications of Mrs Smith; the importance of the extensive rewriting of the original Chapter Twenty-Two; and how the awareness of illness both in the text and in Austen’s personal life clearly impacts on the final structure of the novel.